What Is a Brand Audit? [And When to Conduct One]

 An auditor will review sales data to uncover trends related to conversion.
 These findings result in a shorter sales cycle and higher lifetime customer value.

 Audit Your Brand to Create Marketing Goals and a Budget

 Setting goals and budgets are difficult challenges for most organizations.
-Often, we find that the marketing budget is not sufficient to support sales goals.
-In other cases, brands don’t have a strategy for setting accurate goals or are wasting money on tactics that aren’t generating revenue.
+Often, we find that the marketing budget is not enough to support sales goals.
+In other cases, brands don’t have a strategy for setting accurate goals.
+Others are wasting money on tactics that aren’t generating revenue.

 An audit will enable a company to: